Juul to pay $40M in N. Carolina teen vaping suit settlement

 Juul also faces hundreds of personal injury lawsuits from customers and families of young people who said they were hurt or addicted by the company’s products.
 Those have been consolidated in a California federal case.

+“The evidence is clear that Juul’s high-dose nicotine products caused the youth e-cigarette epidemic,” said a statement from Matthew Myers of the Campaign for Tobacco-Free Kids.
+“The evidence is also clear that menthol flavor appeals to kids and kids shifted to menthol products.”

+Monday's settlement, which Hudson signed, also directs “secret shopper’ visits to stores by young people to ensure the restrictions are being carried out.
+The $40 million, to be paid over six years, will be earmarked by the state for vaping cessation and prevention programs, and for e-cigarette research.

 Stein filed the lawsuit in state court in Durham, a central North Carolina city that is home to Duke University.
 Both the city and the school grew substantially in the 20th century thanks to tobacco production.
-North Carolina is the No. 1 producer of flue-cured tobacco in the country.
+North Carolina still remains the No. 1 producer of flue-cured tobacco in the country.

 The connection to Durham wasn't lost on Stein, who said he recalls traveling to the city to tour the now-shuttered Liggett & Myers cigarette manufacturing facility when he was in elementary school.